-The temperatures in Kampala are between 17 degrees Celsius (night) and 30 degrees above day.
-The country is beautifully green and flowery.
+The temperatures in Kampala are between 17° Celsius (at night) and 30°C (in the day.)
+The country is beautifully green and there are many flowers.
 In our region there is regular rainfall all year round.
-In the north, the closer you get to the border of Sudan, it will be dry and dusty, but that’s where we will preach the gospel, heal the sick, help practically, and build churches.
+In the north, the closer you get to the border of Sudan, it is dry and dusty, and that’s where we preach the gospel, heal the sick, help practically, and are building churches.

 Food and health

-You can cook yourself or share the Ugandan cuisine with us.
+You can cook for yourself or share the Ugandan cuisine with us.
 We always have meals together.
-Despite a varied diet, it is an advantage to take vitamin effervescent tablets with you.
+Despite a varied diet, it is an advantage to bring vitamin supplement tablets with you.

-In Uganda there are mosquitoes that can transmit malaria, they only become active at dusk and at night.
+In Uganda there are mosquitos that can transmit malaria, they only become active at dusk and at night.
 We have mosquito nets above the beds, which provide optimal protection.
-Sprays such as NoBite or Antibrumm are recommended, long-sleeved T-shirts and trousers also protect against stitches in the evening.
+Sprays such as NoBite or Antibrumm are recommended, long-sleeved T-shirts and trousers also protect against bites in the evening.

-There are several possibilities of malaria profilaxe.
+There are several possibilities of malaria prophylaxis.
 Check with a tropical doctor who can give you the best advice.
-For a stay of at least 2 months, most volunteers do not take Profilaxe, as strong side effects can occur.
-You can also take the Artimesia tea, which is also preventive.
-It is a purely herbal tea (therefore no side effects), of which one drinks a cup once a day.
-It is worthwhile to buy a pack at home and buy it here.
+For a stay of at least 2 months, most volunteers do not take any prophylaxis, as strong side effects can occur.
+You can also drink artimesia tea, which is also preventive.
+It is a purely herbal tea (therefore no side effects), and you can drink one cup a day.
+It is worthwhile buying a pack at home, but you can also buy it here.
 However, if you still suffer from malaria, there is no need to worry.
-There are good clinics and doctors in Kampala and the medicines here help quickly.
+There are good clinics and doctors in Kampala and the treatments here are very effective.

 Vaccinations: There are no longer compulsory vaccinations for Uganda.
-We recommend yellow fever, the triple vaccination polio diphtheria tetanus and also hepatitis A and B. However, please make sure you check with your doctor first, he will be happy to help you and then decide for yourself.
+We recommend yellow fever, the triple vaccination polio 7diphtheria / tetanus and also hepatitis A and B. However, please make sure you check with your doctor first, he/she will be happy to help you and then you can decide for yourself.

-The medical expenses are very low here, but we do not accept anyone who has not taken out foreign health insurance.
-Please ask carefully, many credit cards (Master Card, Visa…) already have international insurance, sometimes the normal health insurance is sufficient, where you don’t need any additional insurance.
+Medical expenses are very low here, but we do not accept anyone who has not taken out foreign health insurance before coming.
+Please ask carefully, many credit cards (Master Card, Visa…) have international health insurance included and sometimes your normal health insurance is sufficient and you don’t need any additional cover.

-The Africans are very well dressed, the women only wear skirts and t-shirts or a blouse.
-The men wear jeans or suit trousers and short-sleeved shirts.
-This is not a duty, but it is welcome, especially in ministry in the church.
-Avoid spaghetti straps and low-cut décolletés.
-Skirts and pants should go over your knees.
+Africans are very well dressed.
+Women only wear skirts and t-shirts or blouses.
+Men wear jeans or suit trousers with short-sleeved shirts.
+This is not a must, but it is welcome, especially when ministring in church.
+Avoid spaghetti straps or low-cut décolletés.
+Skirts and shorts should never be shorter than knee-length.

 Computers & Internet

-There is a computer available, if you are coming for a long time, please bring a laptop with you.
+There is a computer available but if you are coming for a long time, please bring your own laptop with you.

 The mains voltage in Uganda is 220V, but different sockets are used than in Europe.
 A travel adapter is therefore helpful, but can also be purchased here at a reasonable price.
-There are always days when there is a power cut, so bring a good flashlight.
+We have a lot of power cuts, so bring a good flashlight or torch with you.

-Visa: You need a visa if you want to enter Uganda.
+You need a visa if you want to enter Uganda.
 You can easily get it at the airport in Entebbe before you pick up your luggage.
 The visa costs 50 US dollars or 40 euros (which you should have in your hand luggage) and is valid for 3 months.
 Alternatively, you can apply for a visa in advance at the respective embassy/consulate in your home country, which is often even cheaper.
 For the following months you will need a work permit.
 This costs 250 US dollars.
 More detailed information regarding the necessary documents etc. will be sent to you when your application has been accepted.
-Or you settle it when you’re in the country.
+You can also arrange things when you’re in the country.

-If you are here for a longer period of time, you can go on excursions or a safari with us, or an official tour operator.
+If you are here for a longer period of time, you can go on excursions or a safari with us or with an official tour operator.
 (3 days cost approx. 300 Euro)